-This Mediterranean inspired Easy Vegan Casserole with Peppers & Tofu makes a delicious, gluten free main or side dish, or a quick, healthy bite between meals.
+This Mediterranean inspired casserole with roasted peppers & tofu makes a delicious main or side dish, or a quick, healthy bite between meals.
 Smoky, rich and with a bit of heat, this simple casserole comes together in under 40 minutes.

-I haven’t posted a main dish in a while so today on the blog a super Easy Vegan Casserole with Peppers & Tofu recipe.
+Today on the blog a super easy vegan Mediterranean inspired casserole with peppers & tofu recipe.
 This is a nutritious, satisfying vegan dish with a Mediterranean twist.
 I added green olives for a bit of extra savouriness, smoked paprika for more depth and a sprinkle of sunny oregano.
 This is a happy dish, perfect to make when it’s cold and rainy outside!

 Easy vegan tomato sauce

 The tomato sauce is very simple yet bursting with flavour!
 It’s tangy and sweet, with a bit of heat from the chilli and warmth from the smoked paprika.
 It’s also incredibly quick and easy to make.
 It needs only about 15 minutes to cook, so by the time the peppers are ready to come out of the oven (more on that below) you’ll be ready to assemble the dish.

 I used silken tofu as opposed to the more popular, regular tofu as I wanted to enjoy this vegan casserole over a couple of days.
 Unlike regular tofu, silken tofu doesn’t get tough and rubbery when left to cool.
 Silken tofu is actually completely fabulous – it’s silky smooth, soft and fluffy, with a melt-in-your- mouth effect, which is just gorgeous in this easy casserole recipe.
 Silken tofu is a bit like cheese, except it doesn’t melt – it tastes fantastic with the sweet peppers and the rich tomato sauce.